Phileosopher/commonplace/trends-stages.md

 If a trend has many people who [invested](people-decisions.md) tons of [power](power.md) into it, the trend will fade *very* quickly.

+If this trend becomes something later, it goes through a type of "winter" phase where it's highly unpopular.

 ## G. Quaint/relic

 A trend will eventually fade from [use](purpose.md), but not from everyone's memory.
 For decades, people will [talk](people-conversation.md) about that trend and compare it to others, often symbolizing [past life stages](maturity.md).
 After about 20 years, a generation of people will nostalgically remember it so much (and have the resources to re-live it) that the trend will resurge into the public consciousness again.